 In 1968, when Seiko relaunched for the third time its King range, it chose to keep a hand-wound model, based on the 45/4502 movement.
 The design of this 45KS family is similar to the then popular 56KS/Lord Matic one.
 Some models were marked “Superior Chronometer officially certified”.

 The 56xx family is a big and famous range of automatic movements, that equiped the Lord Matic (5601, 5605, 5606), the King (5621, 5625, 5626) and the Grand Seiko (5641, 5645, 5646) as well.
 The versatility of this calibre, its thinnes, lead to an increased diversity of King models : time-only, date or day & date configuration.
 In 1968, Seiko decided to give more coherence to its production by sharing not only the same movement family for their mid- and high range watches but also some cases.
 We can imagine this was made to increase the profitability of their activities.

 The King 56KS is the most commonly found Seiko King, they probably sold hundreds of thousands of them from 1968 to 1975.
-Many cases were “monobloc” ones, the movement can only be accessed by the front.
+Many cases are “monobloc” ones, the movement can only be accessed by the front, especially the first years of production.
 Until 1971, all cases had the famous golden coin on the back, excepting the Vanac range.

 For a short period, some models had the mention “Chronometer officially certified” on their dials.

 As I wrote earlier, the Daini factory launched its own KS range in ca 1970, with the 5246 movement.
 This calibre is more sophisticated than the 56xx, with its instant day and date shift at midnight.
 The quickset is not concerned either by the weakness of the plastic wheel of the 56xx since it is made of metal.

 The design of the 52KS is quite classical too but with something more typical from the 70’s.